Greek Mythology: The Nympth, Amalthea

 Nymphs were, in essence, the caretakers of the natural world - and, their presence could be felt in any place where nature was allowed to thrive untouched.
 Forests and mountains, lakes and streams, even a single solitary tree - any of these could be under the care of one of the many varieties of nymph that were believed to exist.

 Nymphs featured often in the stories and legends of ancient Greece.
 Portrayed as women of almost supernatural beauty they were, naturally, often cast as objects of desire.

 The role played by the nymph known as Amalthea (or, Amaltheia) was a fairly small one overall, though.
 But, it was also one of particular importance.
-Unlike the majority of her kind, Amalthea was not destined to become the object of desire for either god or mortal - but, instead, her role was to be that of a caretaker.
+Unlike the majority of her kind, though, Amalthea was not destined to become the object of desire for either god or mortal.
+Instead, her role was to be that of a caretaker.